nugraph/pynuml/README.md

 # PyNuML: HDF5 IO and ML processing for neutrino physics

-PyNuML is a toolkit for processing Machine Learning (ML) inputs from neutrino physics simulation datasets.
+PyNuML is a Python toolkit for processing machine learning (ML) inputs from neutrino physics simulation datasets.
 It offers efficient MPI parallel processing of datasets, including standardised solutions for generating semantic and instance labels from low-level particle simulation, and constructing PyTorch ML inputs such as pixel maps and graphs.
 The package uses a modular design to maximise flexibility and extensibility, allowing the user to write custom labelling and/or object formation code in place of the algorithms provided.

 ## Parallel Event IO